drupal-composer/drupal-project/README.md

-# Kalamuna composer template for Drupal projects
+# Kalamuna composer template for Drupal projects with CircleCI and Pantheon integration

 This template is based on the [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project) template, with additional tools and settings specific to the Kalamuna workflow.